CootCraig/nanoc_blog/blog/content/posts/2017-01-17-quadrafire-stove.md

        stays running by temperature and thermostat demand returns to times for shutdown
        red call light shows demand for heat.
+2:08   thermostat calls for heat.
+The call light (red) comes on.
 2:15 - exhaust blower comes on creating a partial vacuum in the burn-pot
        the feed motor starts and feeds a few pellets the ignitor comes on